-364 4.3 The effects of substation potential rise on persons
+4.3 The effects of substation potential rise on persons

-- During the passage of earth-fault current a substation earth electrode is subjected to a voltage rise (Earth Potential Rise, or 'EPR', sometimes denoted as U_E).
+During the passage of earth-fault current a substation earth electrode is subjected to a voltage rise (Earth Potential Rise, or 'EPR', sometimes denoted as U_E).
 Potential gradients develop in the surrounding ground area.
-These gradients are highest adjacent to the substation earth electrode and the ground potential reduces to zero (or 'true earth potential') at some distance from the substation earth electrode. - A person will be at risk if he/she can simultaneously contact parts at different potential; thus in a well designed system the voltage differences between metallic items will be kept to safe levels regardless of the voltage rise (EPR) on the system. - 373 Ground potential gradients around the electrode system, if great enough, can present a 374 hazard to persons and thus effective measures to limit them must be incorporated in the 375 design. - The three main design parameters relate to 'Touch', 'Step' and 'Transfer' voltages as defined below.
-These terms are shown as U{vT} , U{vS} and 'A' in Figure 1.
+These gradients are highest adjacent to the substation earth electrode and the ground potential reduces to zero (or 'true earth potential') at some distance from the substation earth electrode.

+- A person will be at risk if he/she can simultaneously contact parts at different potential; thus in a well designed system the voltage differences between metallic items will be kept to safe levels regardless of the voltage rise (EPR) on the system. - Ground potential gradients around the electrode system, if great enough, can present a hazard to persons and thus effective measures to limit them must be incorporated in the design. - 374 The three main design parameters relate to 'Touch', 'Step' and 'Transfer' voltages as defined 375 below.
+These terms are shown as U{VT} , U{VS} and 'A' in Figure 1.

-Figure 1 - Showing Touch, Step, and Transfer Voltages resulting from an earth fault.
-(Diagram taken from BN 50522) [re-do?]
+Figure 1 - Showing Touch, Step, and Transfer Voltages resulting from an earth fault

-384 4.3.1 Touch potential
+4.3.1 Touch potential

 This term describes the voltage appearing between a person's hands and feet.
 It arises from the fact that the ground surface potential at a person's feet can be somewhat lower in value than that present on the buried earth electrode (and any connected metalwork).
 If an earthed metallic structure is accessible, a person standing on the ground 1 metre away and touching the structure will be subject to the 'touch potential'.
-For a given substation the maximum value of 'touch potential' can be up to two or three times greater than the maximum value of
+For a given substation the maximum value of 'touch potential' can be up to two or three times greater than the maximum value of 'step potential'.
+In addition, the permissible limits for step potential are usually much higher than for touch potential.
+As a consequence, if a substation is safe against 'touch potentials', it will normally be safe against 'step potentials'.